 An Oryx gazella is a territorial animal.
 To establish dominance, the males will use their horns to fight.
 The prevailing dominant male will use his dung to mark his territory.
-Amazingly, Oryx can survive a long period without water.
+Amazingly, Oryx can survive a long period without water in the African Savannah.
 Even for a couple of weeks!
 Also, individual plants, such as wild melon, underground roots, and tuber, can provide enough moisture.
 Another incredible survival technique is that they can raise their body temperatures during the day to prevent perspiration.
 Ultimately, lessening the amount of body water loss.
 They also use a particular set of capillaries in their nose to cool down their blood temperature that is traveling to the brain.
 Besides that, they can also detect the smell of rain from 80 kilometers/ 50 miles away.
 The oryx gazelle looking back at us at this moment was truly breathtaking, as it was standing in this beautiful African landscape.

 The Gemsbok, Oryx gazella, is under the category least concern in the IUCN red list.

 If you like the ‘Oryx Gazella Looking Back,’ explore more fine art photos of them.
 Discover similar Desert photographs.
 Our wildlife fine art photographs are for sale as stock photos licenses and fine art prints as wall art online.